KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 ## Replacing values from list

-We're good with adding new values to a list.
+We’re good with adding new values to a list.
 Now what if we want to change values from a list?
 Like changing all occurences of `a` into `z`?
 Or changing the value at index `n`?
-Sass provides nothing native for this, so let's do it ourself!
+Sass provides nothing native for this, so let’s do it ourself!

 ### Replacing value `x`